MarkPress/MarkPress/README.md

 # MarkPress

+> Note: This is currently a development branch, which may include bugs and inconsistencies and significant changes may occur, we recommend downloading a release zip, instead of a master branch zip.

 A PHP based **Markdown File CMS**.

-Markpress is a dynamic Markdown blogging CMS.
-Like Jekyll but dynamic website instead of a generated website.
-It is largely configuration based, which means: no admin panel, no installers.
+MarkPress is a PHP blogging CMS, it is configurated similar to static website generators.
+The output is dynamic so the content changes are visible immediately.

 #### Batteries not Included

+- This is a Feature, Not a Bug...
+- No Installer, just copy/paste
+- No admin panel included!
+- Configuration, Theming, Post Configuration, is all manual

-This is basically the clean repo.
-Like an empty framework shell, with a few defaults to get most people started.
+This is basically an empty framework shell, with a few defaults to get most people started.
 You should just be able to fork the repo.
 And get started from there.

 > There is code that will automatically look for ports and provide a base with the correct ports automatically before the CSS and JS variables.
 Although you may still have to "configure" correctly the base setting if you want the hrefs to accurate.